abhijeet007rocks8/Dev-Scripts/Python/SpaceWar_Game/README.md

 # SPACEWAR Game
 ## Description
-Spacewar is a two-player war game built in Python using the Pygame module.
+Spacewar is a two-players war game built in Python using the Pygame module.
 In this game both players fight with each other until one of them lost their all lives.

     * Controls of the game:

-    ### Guardian:
+    Guardian:
     * ⬅️ - left
     * ➡️ - right
     * ⬆️ - up
     * ⬇️ - down
     * fire - RCTRL

-    ### Aliens:
+    Aliens:
     * A - left
     * D - right
     * W - up